isa-group/ideas-yaml-module/README.md

 # IDEAS-YAML-MODULE

-IDEAS-YAML-MODULE is a web project taht provides a languague for ideas-studio.
+IDEAS-YAML-MODULE is a web project that provides a languague for ideas-studio.

 ##YAML